Keyboard shortcuts

 Overhead Indicators

-The overhead indicators offer information directly in the pilots view and aid in situations where the pilot is focused and looking outside, such as during combat, landing or refueling with a tanker.
+The overhead indicators offer information directly in the pilot's view and aid in situations where the pilot is focused and looking outside, such as during combat, landing or refueling with a tanker.

 SHOOT Lights

-A group of 5 lights arranged around the canopy bow, illuminating when missile firing parameters are met.
+A group of 5 lights is arranged around the canopy bow, illuminating when missile firing parameters are met.
 These lights do not illuminate when in visual intercept (VI) or Air-to-Ground modes.

 Air Refueling Lights